Gado-gado: Gado-gado Sederhana

 A translation of “gado-gado sederhana” is “simple gado-gado”.
 This variation is the basic way of preparing a gado-gado dish, which is made using vegetables, bean sprouts, lontong and peanut sauce as key ingredients.

 Gado-gado Sidoarjo

 This variation of gado-gado originated from Sidoarjo and is created using an addition of petis, which is a food additive added to the peanut sauce.

 Gado-gado Surabaya

 This variation of gado-gado cooks the peanut sauce and spreads it over the dish.
 Some claim that cooking the peanut sauce makes the dish last longer.
 It uses lettuce and tomatoes as some of the ingredients of the dish.
-It also uses coconut milk in the peanut sauce, which is used to make the sauce look oilier and more tasteful.
+It also uses coconut milk in the peanut sauce, for flavor and to make the sauce look oilier.

 Ingredients

 Peanut dressing

 Gado-gado stall displaying ingredients of the dish.

-Most of flavours in gado-gado are acquired from the mixture of its bumbu kacang or peanut salad dressing.
+Most of the flavours in gado-gado are acquired from the mixture of its bumbu kacang or peanut salad dressing.
 Gado-gado combines slightly sweet, spicy and savory tastes.
 The common primary ingredients of the peanut sauce are as follows: